-- Recruiting, retaining and developing the capacities of trainers. - The role of experts from the private sector. - The existing opportunities for capitalizing on local expertise and building on retirees' know-how. - The possibility to develop accreditation systems for trainers

-As well as ethics and the protection of intellectual property rights.
+- Recruiting, retaining and developing the capacities of trainers. - The role of experts from the private sector. - The existing opportunities for capitalizing on local expertise and building on retirees' know-how. - The possibility to develop accreditation systems for trainers of intellectual property rights.
 The international experience of an international expert in governance from CIVIPOL Conseil-France provided the basis to discuss the emerging profession of the "trainer", to assess its performance in a multitude of operating environments and to exchange practices, ideas and suggestions on the role of training institutions in developing the capacities of their trainers.